O-Prisma/WhatsAppWeb-UI-Clone/README.md

     need to unzip and enjoy my UI Clone.

-To vizualize the project just enter the folder downloaded and in the `html/` folder you just need to open the `index.html` in your browser, and again.
+To vizualize the project just enter the folder downloaded and in the `html/` folder you just need to open the `index.html` in your browser.
+Again, Enjoy ❤
-Enjoy ❤